SpiroSmart | UX design + research

 SpiroSmart is a mobile app that uses the iOS device sensors to help Chronic Obstructive Pulmonary Disease (COPD) patients measure and monitor lung function.
 This technology is first of its kind as traditional spirometry testing in clinics require a large expensive machine.
 With the SpiroSmart app, less fortunate clinics without the means to purchase traditional equipment can now have easy access to the medical diagnostic tool.
 However, the SpiroSmart app requires a different technique to get accurate results so changing users' behavior is a key focus of usability on this project.

 My role is to lead design and research to improve and iterate on the visual design, interaction and usability of the app with the help of another designer for the first 2 quarters.
-The last 2 quarters involved collaborating with the engineering team to implement in addition to one more design iteration.
+The last 2 quarters involved collaborating with the engineering team and medical SMEs to implement and test the product.

 Explore traditional spirometry testing procedures and identify problem areas to be addressed in the SpiroSmart app.

-My first task when starting this project was to learn as much as I could about the medical components and the current state of the app which required:
+First, I needed to learn as much as I could about the medical components and how the current state of the app was developed by:

 What I found was that the current user flow was too confusing for users and lacked clarity when teaching how to perform the test maneuver correctly, therefore, producing inaccurate results.
 As design lead, I worked with another designer to re-prioritize tasks, strip down to the MVP that will let us achieve our goals in the allotted timeframe of 3 months, put aside the nice-to-haves, and visually map these tasks in order.
 This helped us identify problem areas missed previously and think about how to make smoother, consistent transitions from one task to the next.